 The TPEG program is a state financial aid program to assist students attending statesupported colleges.
 To be eligible students must show financial need and be making satisfactory progress toward their educational goal.
 The actual amount of the grant will vary depending on the availability of funds at the school, the student's family financial condition and other financial aid the student is receiving.
-The grant is available to students enrolled in credit and some non-credit courses.
 Students must apply each year for the TPEG.